YaoTouGe/YaoTouGe.github.io/content/posts/ltc_area_light.md

 # LTC Lights

-Currently we support polygon light and linear light, more types will be added in the future such as textured area light, bezier curve shaped area lights.
+Currently we support polygon light, linear light and textured area light.
+More types will be added in the future such as bezier curve shaped area lights.

 There are common attributes for both light types: